learnk8s/learnk8s.io/_blog/why-kube/index.md

 Everything you do in Kubernetes is calling APIs.

-And there're plenty of good reasons to be excited about that.
+And there're plenty of good reasons to be excited about that:

 - You can create scripts and daemons that interact with the API programmatically
 - The APIs are versioned; when you upgrade your cluster you can keep using the old APIs and gradually upgrade